APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 </div>

 In contrast to CAC, SJP is a non-USAC affiliated Palestinian political organization and their activity is protected by the First Ammendment.
-Their activity becomes questionable with pervasive use of phrases such as "Palestine will one day be free, from the river to the sea," etc.
+Their activity becomes questionable when they use their propoganda system to repeatedly subject other members of the UCLA community to phrases such as "Palestine will one day be free, from the river to the sea," etc.

 ### Jewish Voices for Peace take an "anti-Zionist" position
 On their UCLA webpage, JVP [states](https://community.ucla.edu/studentorg/3992) that they